Dhghomon/easy_rust/README.md

     }
 }
 ```

+This will print `Married? true.
+Number of children: 5.`

 You can use _ as many times as you want in a match.
 In this match on colours, we have three but only check one at a time.